• Skip to main content

 In conclusion, it can be said that using a sample in research saves mainly money and time; if a suitable sampling strategy is used, an appropriate sample size is selected.
 Necessary precautions are taken to reduce sampling and measurement sampling errors, and then a sample should yield valid and reliable information.

 In addition, the researcher must ensure that the sample is representative of the population from which it was drawn.
-This can be done by applying appropriate sampling methods that provide a suitable measure of representativeness for each variable being measured.
+This can be done by applying appropriate sampling methods that provide a suitable measure of representativeness for each measured variable.

 SHARE THIS ARTICLE: